 *(Note: please speak with your doctor or a qualified health professional for advice on introducing this supplement if you’re on any medication/post-partum or breastfeeding).

 Plus to top it off, cordyceps helps improve stamina and endurance as well as energy levels for even better performance, for both sport and bedroom performance.

 No. 3 – Adaptogen

-Adaptogens work with the body, helping it to adapt to the stresses of life and needs of each day, modulating the immune system and stress response along the way.
+Adaptogens work with the body, helping it to adapt to the stresses of life and needs of each day.
+They modulate the immune system and stress response along the way.

-They calm and nourish the adrenal glands and support all the processes that are controlled by the adrenals — from blood sugar and immune system regulation to hormones and blood pressure.
+Equally, they calm and nourish the adrenal glands and support all the processes that are controlled by the adrenals.
+From blood sugar and immune system regulation to hormones and blood pressure.

-From an athletic point of view, it’s critical to help your body adapt to stress due to the constant stresses, both mentally and physically that are put on the body.
-As an adapogen, cordyceps helps your body to adapt to any extra stress your workout is adding to your day.
-In this way it can also help support recovery.
+From an athletic point of view, it’s critical to help your body adapt to stress.
+In part, this is due to the constant stresses, both mentally and physically that are put on the body.
+As an adaptogen, cordyceps helps your body to adapt to any extra stress your workout is adding to your day.
+In this way, it can also help support recovery.

 No. 4 – Anti-Inflammatory

-Cordyceps touts anti-inflammatory properties which means it may help with a multitude of ailments, from cardiovascular/heart health, lowering cholesterol, improving blood flow to cystitis or arthritis.
+Cordyceps touts anti-inflammatory properties which means it may help with a multitude of ailments.
+These range from cardiovascular/heart health, lowering cholesterol, improving blood flow to cystitis or arthritis.